 For the best of us, balance and coordination can be difficult.
 As we age, it becomes even more so.
 The challenge with aging is that as you become increasingly likely to become dizzy, lose your balance, and fall, you are also more likely to experience a serious injury as a result.
 (1, 2, 3, 4) Dancing trains and improves all of those areas:

-• Very few dance moves occur with two feet planted firmly on the ground.
-Dancing helps to strengthen a variety of muscles in your feet, legs, and hips, as well as your core, so that if you do lose your balance, you are more likely to catch yourself.
+- Very few dance moves occur with two feet planted firmly on the ground.
+Dancing helps to strengthen a variety of muscles in your feet, legs, and hips, as well as your core so that if you do lose your balance, you are more likely to catch yourself.
 (1, 2, 3, 4)

-• Much of what is involved in learning a new dance is in coordination and muscle memory.
+- Much of what is involved in learning a new dance is in coordination and muscle memory.
 The more you dance and practice routines, the more you nurture and develop the brain-muscle connection and neurons.
 (1, 2, 3, 4)

 3. Improved Memory

 Nearly everyone, if given the choice would like to have better memory, but this is especially pertinent for older adults.
-Not only is are a decreased ability to remember and recall names, dates, places, and facts a part of regular aging, but it can also be a slippery slope to Alzheimer’s and Dementia.
+Not only is a decreased ability to remember and recall names, dates, places, and facts a part of regular aging, but it can also be a slippery slope to Alzheimer’s and Dementia.
 With dancing, you are connecting the mental (learning new steps and the order that they come in) with the physical (actually executing the routine).
 This results in memory improvement and strengthened neuronal connections in the brain.
 (1, 2, 3, 4)

 4. Music Stimulates Brain Activity